Code of Practice for the Private Keeping of Cats

 - Shelter must be provided to cats held in cages to protect from sun and rain.

 - Trapped cats must be handed to an authorised officer of the local council as soon as possible.

 - Cats must not be kept in trap cages for any longer than 24 hours.

 - Trapped cats must be placed in a quiet location away from other animals and people until handed to the local council.

-- Feeding wild/feral cats must not be practised (except if undertaking an appropriate trapping program).
+- Feeding wild or feral cats must not be practised (except if undertaking an appropriate trapping program).